PsychedelicShayna/cute-presence/README.md

-# Qt Creator DRPC (Discord Rich Presence) Plugin
+# Discord Rich Presence plugin for Qt Creator
-This plugin adds Discord Rich Presence support to Qt Creator, with a growing list of recognized file types, complete with icons for every type!
+This plugin adds Discord Rich Presence support to Qt Creator, with a decent chunk of recognized file types, and handmade icons for some of the more obscure file types without icons of their own.

 ![](screenshots/demo_cycle_20fps.gif?raw=true)